How do you manually wind a Rolex?

 - Always make sure to screw back any screw-down crowns back into the case.

 - When winding your Rolex watch, you will feel a slight resistance, and this resistance will become greater the more you wind it.
 To compare, you can wind the crown anti-clockwise (which does nothing at all) and get a sense of how it should feel when you wind a Rolex watch manually.

-- To wind your Rolex watch, use your thumb and index finger to slowly turn the crown clockwise a full rotation.
+To wind your Rolex watch, use your thumb and index finger to slowly turn the crown clockwise in a full rotation.

 How to adjust the time on your Rolex watch